palo-it-th/openapi-codegen-examples/spring-boot-openapi-codegen/article/article.md

     │   │       └── paloit
     │   │           ├── client
     │   │           │   └── petstore
-    │   │           │       ├── feign ->        (1.
-Generated feign client)
-    │   │           │       │   ├── api
-    │   │           │       │   ├── config
-    │   │           │       │   └── model
-    │   │           │       └── webclient ->    (2.
-Generated webclient)
+    │   │           │       └── webclient ->    1.
+Generated webclient
     │   │           │           ├── api
     │   │           │           ├── apiclient
     │   │           │           ├── auth
     │   │           │           └── model
-    │   │           ├── config ->               (3.
-General project configuration)
+    │   │           ├── config ->               2.
+General project configuration
     │   │           └── server
-    │   │               └── petstore ->         (4.
-Generated server)
+    │   │               └── petstore ->         3.
+Generated server
     │   │                   ├── api
     │   │                   ├── controller
     │   │                   └── model
     │   └── resources
-    │       ├── generator-template-overrides -> (5.
-Generation template adjustment)
+    │       ├── generator-template-overrides -> 4.
+Generation template adjustment
     │       │   └── webclient
     │       │       └── auth
     │       └── openapi
-    │           ├── client ->                   (6.
-Petstore Openapi Spec)
+    │           ├── client ->                   5.
+Client - Petstore Openapi Spec
-    │           └── server ->                   (7.
-Petstore Openapi Spec)
+    │           └── server ->                   6.
+Server - Petstore Openapi Spec
     └── test
         └── java
             └── com
-                └── paloit ->                   (8.
-Client and Server Tests)
+                └── paloit ->                   7.
+Client and Server Tests
                     ├── client
                     │   └── petstore
-                    │       ├── feign
                     │       └── webclient
                     └── server
                         └── petstore
                             └── controller
 ```

-1. The generated feign client code
-2. The generated webclient code
+1. The generated webclient code
-3. Common configuration for the webclient, springdoc api documentation, Jackson serial - and deserializer
+2. Common configuration for the webclient, springdoc api documentation, Jackson parser
-4. The generated spring web server stubs
+3. The generated spring web server stubs
-5. Adjustment for the generation templates.
+4. Adjustment for the generation templates.
 Sometimes custom adjustments are needed for the generation process if the
    default templates are not sufficient.
 More about this in later sections.
-6. Tests for both generated server and client
+5. Tests for both generated server and client

 The configuration for the openapi generator can be found in the pom file.
-To separate configuration for the two clients
+To separate configuration for the client-
 and server generator, maven profiles have been used as seen below.

 ### Webclient generator configuration